 On Faculty since 2009

-Dr. Adam Miglio is interested in the history and archaeology of the regions from inland Syria and northern Iraq to the southern stretches of Palestine.
-In particular, he has treated Akkadian texts from the ancient capital city of Mari (Tell Hariri), which was centrally located along the Euphrates River and connected the Syrian mountains and Mediterranean coastland with southern Mesopotamia and the southern Levant.
-Mari flourished as a capital under its king Zimri-Lim from 1775– 1762, when Hammu-rabi of Babylon destroyed it.
-In the ruins left by Hammu-rabi excavators have recovered nearly 20,000 cuneiform tablets, including 2500-3000 diplomatic and other official correspondences.
-His research on the sources from Mari has focused on the ways in which the social and cultural matrices of Syria constrained and catalyzed politics during the second millennium B.C.
+His primary research treats Akkadian texts from the ancient capital city of Mari (Tell Hariri), which was centrally located along the Euphrates River.
+Mari flourished as a capital under its king Zimri-Lim from 1775–1762 BCE, when Hammu-rabi of Babylon destroyed it.
+In the ruins left by Hammu-rabi, excavators recovered nearly 20,000 cuneiform tablets, including 2500-3000 diplomatic and other official correspondences.

 University of Chicago